 If the product or service you are ordering is available under an Approved Supplier Contract, the order must be placed with the University's contract supplier.
-See the Purchasing website for a list of suppliers.

 Once it is determined that the purchase can be made using the Procurement Card and a supplier is chosen, the cardholder has a choice to make the purchase online, via phone or in person.
 If you are making a purchase in person, simply follow the above steps (where applicable) and give the credit card to the clerk.
 Please ensure that the supplier is aware of the University's Tax Exempt status.